estatewatch/11ty-estatewatch/src/estates/charltonhouse.md

 The six estates are: the Brabazon estate; the Brookwood estate; Charlton House; the Convent Way estate; the Norman Crescent estate and the Oriel estate.

 In March 2021, residents were balloted on the redevelopment of Charlton House, Albany House and Albany Parade.
 87% of eligible residents voted in favour of the proposals.

+Planning permission was granted in February 2023 for 209 new flats, which are to be 100% 'affordable'.

 __Links:__